simoncho/ReleaseManagement/README.md

 # ReleaseManagement

-This is ReleaseManagement based on Reporting service.<br>
+This is ReleaseManagement custom report based on Reporting service.<br>
-I'm running on our company without anyproblem.<br>
+We are using this report everyday without any issue.<br>
-Please use it as own your risk.<br>
+But, please use it as own your risk.<br>
-I don't have any responsibility for any problem.<br>
+We don't have any responsibility for any problem.<br>
 Free license for testing, update, modification and distribute.<br>
 This version is working up to releaseManagement 12.0.31101.0.